Erichy-dev/amkt-threshold-blockchain-docs/amkt/api-docs/components/rebalance-process.md

 ### Overview

 The rebalance system allows for periodic updates to the index composition through a secure, governance-controlled process using the SDK and smart contracts.
+This process ensures:
+- Transparent and verifiable index updates
+- Protection against price manipulation
+- Efficient execution through bounty mechanisms
+- Multi-layer security checks

 ### Rebalance SDK

+The SDK provides programmatic access to rebalancing functionality, enabling automated calculations and proposal generation.

 #### Installation
 ```bash